 The cheesecake might be exploding.

 Might be exploding is telling us what the cheesecake is doing.
 It's acting as a single unit: a verb.

 Did call is asking what you did.
 It's acting as a single unit: a verb.

 Owen has become a great cook.

-Has become is telling us Owen's state of being (a state of being verb).
+Has become is telling us Owen's state of being.
+It's acting as a single unit: a verb.

 Sentence diagrams can help us see that verb phrases function as verbs.
-Sentence diagrams are pictures of sentences that show us how parts of sentences are related.
+Sentence diagrams are pictures of sentences that show us how parts of a sentence are related.
 They make the relationships between words, phrases, and clauses visual.
-They are awesome. :)

 She must have jumped across the stream.